QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 framework for ABM market diffusion research.
 It is based on the following key
 assumptions:

+#figure(
+  image("img/abm_model/fourGroup.png", width: 80%),
+  caption: "Market Composition of the ABM Model",
+) <label:fourGroup>

-- Agent heterogeneity: Agents are divided into two main types: innovators and imitators, which are further divided into influential and non-influential individuals.
+- Agent heterogeneity: Agents are divided into two main types: innovators and imitators, which are further divided into influential and non-influential individuals (@label:fourGroup).
 Each agent has unique attributes, including consumer type and whether it is influenced.
 The transition from "non-adopted" to "adopted" for the adoption status of a new product is irreversible.
 - Social network structure: Product information is spread through network connections, and the relationship between agents is constructed through small-world networks and random networks.
 On this basis, influential agents will